 How do their free trials compare?

 If you’re new to fresh dog food, perhaps you’re wondering how to trial these options cost-effectively.
 Unfortunately none offer a completely free trial, but NomNomNow has met the demand to sample multiple flavors with a $15 variety pack that includes one of each of their meals as well as jerky treats.
 Pet Plate also de-risks sampling by offering a 100% refund on your first box.
-Ollie requires a bit more of a leap of faith, but can be canceled quickly if you’re not satisfied.
+Ollie requires a bit more of a leap of faith, but they do offer 50% off the first box and easy cancelation if you’re not satisfied.

 How exactly do I transition my dog to fresh food?